-Elligator comes in two versions.
-What you want is Elligator 2, which works on all Montgomery curves over a prime field, including Curve25519 (no love for other fields, sorry).
+Elligator comes in two versions, Elligator 1 and Elligator 2.
+The one you want is Elligator 2, which works on all Montgomery curves over a prime field, including Curve25519 (extention fields aren't supported).
+For the rest of this article, I'll use the parameters of Curve25519 as an example.
 First, we need to define a few constants and functions:

 p = 2^255 - 19 -- curve constant A = 486662 -- curve constant B = 1 -- curve constant n = 2 -- non-square chi(x) = x^((p-1)/2) abs(x) = if x < (p-1)/2 then x else -x sqrt(-1) = 2^((p-1)/4) sqrt(x) = if x^((p+3)/4) == x then abs(x^((p+3)/8) ) else abs(x^((p+3)/8) × sqrt(-1))

 r (in the prime field), and

 w = -A / (1 + n × r²) e = chi(w³ + A×w² + B×w) u = e×w - (1-e)×(A/2) v = -e × sqrt(u³ + A×u² + B×u)

 r.
 Note the divisions and the square root: because of

 them, the reverse mapping only works when

 if v ≤ (p-1) / 2 then r = sqrt(-u / (n×(u+A))) else r = sqrt(-(u+A) / (n×u ))